pwFoo/jqSlim/README.md

   //$('button').off('click', alertMyName);
 });
 ```
-You can add any JavaScript event even touch events for mobile, under the hood ki.js uses addEventListener, so feel free to use any valid [DOM event](https://developer.mozilla.org/en-US/docs/Web/Events).
+You can add any JavaScript event even touch events for mobile, under the hood jqSlim uses addEventListener, so feel free to use any valid [DOM event](https://developer.mozilla.org/en-US/docs/Web/Events).

 ### .each()
-The `each()` method is also included in the core of ki.js for easy iteration on a DOM collection.
+The `each()` method is also included in the core of jqSlim for easy iteration on a DOM collection.

 ```javascript
 $(function () {

   // get all p tags
   $('p').each(function (elem, i) {

     // change color to red
     elem.style.color = 'red';

     // append the index to the text elem.textContent += i;
   });